thamizhaiorg/silvers/docs/schema-analysis-utilities.md

 # Schema Analysis and Validation Utilities

-This document describes the schema analysis and validation utilities created for the TAR POS database schema optimization project.
+This document describes the schema analysis and validation utilities created for the Silvers database schema optimization project.

 ## Overview